Simple Tilings of Nilpotent Lie Groups: Nilpotent Lie Groups

 \subsection{Notation and Foundations}

-First, a \textit{(real) Lie group} is a (real) smooth manifold with a compatible group structure, by which we mean that the actions of multiplication and inversion are smooth diffeomorphisms of the manifold.
-The tangent spaces of a Lie group $G$ can therefore all be identified by left-translation with the tangent space $\mf{g} = T_eG$ at the identity, which we call the \textit{Lie algebra} of $G$.
-There is a place for discussing the rich theory of Lie algebras in their own right, but for now we simply make the comment that the lie algebra $\mf{g}$ associated to $G$ is a vector space together with an alternating bilinear map $[\cdot,\cdot] : \mf{g} \times \mf{g} \to \mf{g}$ called the \textit{lie bracket}.
-Furthermore, for any $x \in G$ there is an important map $\exp_x : \mf{g} \to G$ for which $\exp_x(0) = x$, called the \textit{exponential map at $x$}.
-For connected, simply connected nilpotent lie groups/lie algebras, we will recall in \autoref{prop:exp a diffeomorphism} that this map in fact induces a diffeomorphism $\mf{g} \simeq G$.
+First, a \term{(real) Lie group} is a (real) smooth manifold with a compatible group structure, by which we mean that the actions of multiplication and inversion are smooth diffeomorphisms of the manifold.
+The tangent spaces of a Lie group $G$ can therefore all be identified by left-translation with the tangent space $\mf{g} = T_eG$ at the identity, which we call the \term{Lie algebra} of $G$.
+The Lie algebra $\mf{g}$ associated to $G$ is a vector space together with an alternating bilinear map $[\cdot,\cdot] : \mf{g} \times \mf{g} \to \mf{g}$ called the \term{Lie bracket}.